Renting a Car at Split Airport

 SPU is 25 km west of Split center.
 Take the D8 coast road or A1 motorway (20-30 min).
 For Dubrovnik, D8 coast (3.5 hours) or A1 motorway (3 hours).
 For Plitvice Lakes, A1 north (3 hours).
 For Krka National Park, A1 north to Skradin exit (1 hour).
 For Makarska, D8 south (1 hour).
 For Mostar (Bosnia), cross at Metković (2 hours).

 ORYX and Last Minute Rent operate from Kaštela, near SPU, with free transfers.
 ORYX is Croatia's premium operator with the newest fleet and best customer service ratings.
-They offer hassle-free one-way returns between any Croatian airport or city.
+They offer smooth one-way returns between any Croatian airport or city.

 What to Know Before Driving from SPU